Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- Adebayo is responsible for attempting 15.9% of his team's field goal attempts this season with 14.9 per game.

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- This season, Bam Adebayo has made 8.0 shots from the floor per game, which adds up to 18.7% of his team's total makes.

-- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per contest.
+- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.

-- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the NBA.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the league.

-- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the NBA.
+- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.

 Bam Adebayo vs. the Nuggets